svn2github/RobinsonTechnologies/clanlibstuff/novashell/readme.txt

 Make sure the examples work ok and everything compiles.

-Check out the Novashell SVN tree somewhere, load clanlibstuff/novashell/source/novashell.sln with VC8.
+Check out the Novashell SVN tree somewhere from svn://rtsoft.com/rtsvn.

+Load clanlibstuff/novashell/source/novashell.sln with VC8.

 You may get errors about missing projects like "clanCore" or "clanDisplay", you can just ignore and remove these, sometimes I have those projects added for when I debug clanLib and Novashell together.